ali-naji/Email-Topic-Identifier/README.md

 - Open a browser window with the link shown in terminal

-- Deactivate and delete virtual environment
+- Deactivate and delete virtual environment / project

 `deactivate`
+`cd ..`

-`rm -r venv`
+`rm -r ../Email-Topic-Identifier`

 \* Note: requirements are for the webapp only, research notebook requires other dependencies which are not included for fast installation.